What’s inside:

 In this complex elbow case, AI computer vision documented more of what matters than the EHR, including high-value implants that were bill-only and not yet onboarded in the item master, complete lot/expiry identifiers, and med-surg consumables that manual workflows often miss.

-The result is stronger orthopedic surgery charge capture, cleaner and more defensible claims, better UDI/recall traceability, and truer procedure-level costing
+The result is stronger orthopedic surgery charge capture, cleaner and more defensible claims, better UDI/recall traceability, and truer procedure-level costing.

 The gaps trace to item-master setup deficiencies, the inherent difficulty of bill-only capture (non-onboarded SKUs aren’t selectable), manual pick/scan friction, and consignment onboarding delays.
 The evidence speaks for itself.